calebmah/Hassbian-External-File-System-Helper/README.md

-Adafruit-Pi-ExternalRoot-helper
+Hassbian-External-File-System-Helper
 ===============================

-A shell script for configuring an external USB drive as root filesystem on a Raspberry Pi running Raspbian.
-It's a companion to [Using an External Drive as a Raspberry Pi Root Filesystem][tutorial], which you should read first.
+A shell script for configuring an external USB drive as boot and root filesystems on a Raspberry Pi running Hassbian.

-Using adafruit-pi-externalroot-helper
+Using hassbian-externalfs-helper
 -------------------------------------

-First, read the [tutorial][tutorial].
+First, read the original [tutorial][tutorial] as well as the instructions for booting from USB, [here][bootusb].

-On a Raspberry Pi running Raspbian, with a USB-connected storage device you wish to use for your root filesystem:
+On a Raspberry Pi running [Hassbian][hassbian], with a USB-connected storage device you wish to use for your boot and root filesystems:

-    git clone git@github.com:adafruit/Adafruit-Pi-ExternalRoot-Helper.git
+    git clone git@github.com:redlotusaustin/Hassbian-External-Root-Helper.git
-    cd Adafruit-Pi-ExternalRoot-Helper
+    cd Hassbian-External-Root-Helper
-    sudo ./adafruit-pi-externalroot-helper -d /dev/sda
+    sudo ./hassbian-externalfs-helper -d /dev/sda

 ...where `/dev/sda` is the external USB you wish to use for a root filesystem.